opentext-idol/idol-oem-tutorials/tutorials/aci_api/dropbox_connector.md

 The response contains a token for this asynchronous task, as with the previous action.

-To monitor the status, as before you can either run the the script `python get_fetch_task_status.py token.txt` or monitor the log files, in this case `delete.log`.
+To monitor the status, as before you can either run the the script `python get_fetch_task_status.py token.txt` or monitor the log files, in this case `insert.log`.

 Open your Dropbox (or run the "Identifiers" task again) to confirm insertion: